Performance Optimization & Core Web Vitals for SSGs

 How do Core Web Vitals differ for SSGs compared to SPAs?

-Can static sites achieve perfect Lighthouse scores in production?
+Can static sites achieve top Lighthouse scores in production?

 What is the optimal caching strategy for SSG HTML files?

-Use short max-age (0-300s) with stale-while-revalidate for HTML, paired with immutable long-term caching for hashed CSS/JS/images.
+Use a short max-age (0-300s) with stale-while-revalidate for HTML, paired with one-year immutable caching for fingerprinted CSS, JS, and images.
+This two-tier policy keeps content fresh while making repeat visits nearly free.

 How does partial hydration impact SEO and performance?